nmfs-ost/on-off-boarding/README.md

     A0 --> B(["Create a new Issue using 'Add new profile' issue type"]);
     A1 ----> G["Read through README"];
     B --> C(["Follow instructions in the Issue"]);
-    C --> E["Assign Issue to Onboardee"];
+    C --> E["Assign Issue to Onboardee/Team Member"];
     PL --> D["Add project specific command (e.g., comment /onboard-FIMS)"];
-    G --> new("Navigate to your Profile and complete opened tasks or comment on the issue to get help when you reach roadblocks");
+    G --> new("Navigate to your profile and complete onboarding tasks or comment on the issue to get help when you reach roadblocks");
-    new --> F["Check off each task after they are completed"];
+    new --> F["Keep your profile open!
+It will only be closed upon exit with the agency."];
     E ---> H["Direct employee to this README"];

     E@{ shape: lin-rect};